ElliotKillick/qvm-create-windows-qube/README.md

 Please send patches for these if you are able to.
 Although, be aware that Qubes Windows Tools is [currently unmaintained](https://github.com/elliotkillick/qvm-create-windows-qube/issues/15).

-### All OSs
+### All OSs (Windows 8.1/10 and Windows Server 2012 R2 or greater in the default configuration)
 - [No Windows display when Qubes GUI driver is not installed](https://github.com/QubesOS/qubes-issues/issues/5739)
     - Any OS other than Windows 7/Windows Server 2008 R2 does not support Qubes GUI driver
-    - Temporary fix: Run `qvm-features <windows_qube> gui 1` to make the display show up after Windows qube creation is complete
+    - **Temporary fix:** Run `qvm-features <name_of_windows_qube> gui 1` in Dom0 to make the display show up after Windows qube creation completes successfully

-### All OSs except Windows 7/Windows Server 2008 R2
+### All OSs *except* Windows 7 and Windows Server 2008 R2
 - [Prompt to install earlier version of .NET](https://github.com/QubesOS/qubes-issues/issues/5091)
     - This only appears to be a cosmetic issue because qrexec services still work
+        - This prompt can safely be ignored
     - Has been merged but QWT needs to be rebuilt to include it and there's currently no maintainer

-### Windows 10/Windows Server 2019
+### Windows 10 and Windows Server 2019
 - [Private disk creation fails](https://github.com/QubesOS/qubes-issues/issues/5090)
-    - Temporary fix: Close `prepare-volume.exe` window causing there to be no private disk (can't make a `TemplateVM`) but besides that Windows qube creation will continue as normal
+    - **Temporary fix:** Close the `prepare-volume.exe` window causing there to be no private disk (can't make a `TemplateVM`) but besides that Windows qube creation will continue as normal
     - Has been merged but QWT needs to be rebuilt to include it and there's currently no maintainer

+### Older Xen Drivers Notice

+Due to instabilities of the older Xen drivers currently packaged with Qubes Windows Tools, there is a non-zero chance (probably about 1 in 10) that the first boot after Qubes Windows Tools installation will result in a Windows crash (BSOD) in newer OSs such as Windows 10.
+This is an issue with the underlying drivers which qvm-create-windows-qube cannot help.
+If this occurs, it's recommended to delete that qube and re-run the same qvm-create-windows-qube command to restart the installation from scratch.

+Once they get up and running though, community reports have proven these older Xen drivers to be stable even in Windows 10.

 #### Mailing list threads